Mu'tazilism: 2. Divine justice

-Facing the problem of existence of evil in the world, the Muʿtazilis pointed at the free will of human beings, so that evil was defined as something that stems from the errors in human acts.
+Facing the problem of existence of evil in the world, the Mu'tazilis pointed at the free will of human beings, so that evil was defined as something that stems from the errors in human acts.
 God does nothing ultimately evil, and he demands not from any human to perform any evil act.
 If man's evil acts had been from the will of God, then punishment would have been meaningless, as man performed the will of God no matter what he did.
-Muʿtazilis did not deny the existence of suffering that goes beyond human abuse and misuse of their free will granted to them by God.
-In order to explain this type of "apparent" evil, Muʿtazilis relied on the Islamic doctrine of taklif — "God does not order/give the soul of any of his creation, that which is beyond its capacity."
-[Qur'an 2:286] This entailed the existence of an "act of god" to serve a greater good, or the existence of evil acts to prevent a far greater evil.
+Mu'tazilis did not deny the existence of suffering that goes beyond human abuse and misuse of their free will granted to them by God.
+In order to explain this type of "apparent" evil, Mu'tazilis relied on the Islamic doctrine of taklif: "God does not order/give the soul of any of his creation, that which is beyond its capacity."
+[Qur'an 2:286].
 In conclusion, it comprised life is an ultimate "fair test" of coherent and rational choices, having a supremely just accountability in one's current state, as well as the hereafter.

 Humans are required to have belief, iman, secure faith and conviction in and about God, and do good works, amal saleh, to have iman reflected in their moral choices, deeds, and relationship with God, fellow humans, and all of the creation in this world.
 If everyone is healthy and wealthy, then there will be no meaning for the obligations imposed on humans to, for example, be generous, help the needy, and have compassion for the deprived and trivialized.
 The inequalities in human fortunes and the calamities that befell them are, thus, an integral part of the test of life.
 Everyone is being tested.
 The powerful, the rich, and the healthy are required to use all their powers and privileges to help those who suffer and to alleviate their suffering.
 In the Qiyamah (Judgment Day), they will be questioned about their response to Divine blessings and bounties they enjoyed in their lives.
 The less fortunate are required to patiently persevere and are promised a compensation for their suffering that, as the Qur'an puts it in 39:10, and as translated by Muhammad Asad, is "beyond all reckoning".

 The test of life is specifically for adults in full possession of their mental faculties.
 Children may suffer, and are observed to suffer, given the nature of life but they are believed to be completely free from sin and liability.
 Divine justice is affirmed through the theory of compensation.
 All sufferers will be compensated.
 This includes non-believers and, more importantly, children, who are destined to go to Paradise.